 Fatty liver (steatosis) is an abnormal accumulation of certain fats (triglycerides) inside liver cells.

-In the United States and other Western countries, the most common causes of fatty liver are consumption of large amounts of alcohol (see Drug Use and Abuse: Alcohol), toxins, certain drugs, hereditary metabolic disorders, and metabolic abnormalities, such as excess body weight, insulin resistance (as can occur in diabetes), and high levels of triglycerides (a fat) in the blood.
-The combination of excess body weight, insulin resistance, and high triglyceride levels is called metabolic syndrome (see see Obesity and the Metabolic Syndrome: Metabolic Syndrome).
+In the United States and other Western countries, the most common causes of fatty liver are consumption of large amounts of alcohol (see Alcohol), toxins, certain drugs, hereditary metabolic disorders, and metabolic abnormalities, such as excess body weight, insulin resistance (as can occur in diabetes), and high levels of triglycerides (a fat) in the blood.
+The combination of excess body weight, insulin resistance, and high triglyceride levels is called metabolic syndrome (see see Metabolic Syndrome).
 All of these conditions cause fat to accumulate in liver cells by causing the body to synthesize more fat or by processing (metabolizing) and excreting fat more slowly.
 As a result, fat accumulates and is then stored inside liver cells.
 Just consuming a high-fat diet does not result in fatty liver.

 Rarely, fat accumulates in the liver during late pregnancy.
-This disorder, called fatty liver of pregnancy (see Pregnancy Complicated by Disease: Fatty liver of pregnancy ) or microvesicular steatosis, is usually considered a different disorder from fatty liver.
+This disorder, called fatty liver of pregnancy (see Fatty liver of pregnancy ) or microvesicular steatosis, is usually considered a different disorder from fatty liver.

 The fatty liver may or may not be inflamed.
 Inflammation may develop into scarring (fibrosis).
 Fibrosis often progresses to cirrhosis (scarring that distorts the structure of the liver and impairs its function).
 Fatty liver (with or without fibrosis) due to any condition except consumption of large amounts of alcohol is called nonalcoholic fatty liver disease.
 This disorder develops most often in people with metabolic syndrome.